gcoayla/Ravn-Challenge-V2-Gonzalo-Coayla/README.md

 # Ravn-Challenge-V2
-Simgle-page application created for the challenge V2 of the Ravn company.
+Single-page application created for the challenge V2 of the Ravn company.

 Author: Gonzalo Eduardo Coayla Zúñiga